-The Center’s collecting departments present the story of British art and culture, and its global contexts, from the sixteenth century to the present day.
+The Yale Center for British Art's collecting departments present the story of British art and culture, and its global contexts, from the sixteenth century to the present day.
 Together with the Reference Library and Archives, the Center’s collections are an exceptional resource for anyone interested in British art and its histories.

 Paintings and Sculpture

 The Department of Paintings and Sculpture is responsible for a collection of over 2,000 paintings and 250 sculptures from the late medieval to the contemporary.
 Particularly strong in the period from 1720 to 1850, the collection is unrivaled in the depth and comprehensiveness of its representation of painting from this era, especially in telling the stories of portrait, landscape, and sporting art.
 The Center also has the finest group of paintings by George Stubbs, John Constable, and J. M. W. Turner in North America.
 The collection accepts implicitly the transnational character of British painting and is strong in the art of the British Empire and increasingly in the art of the postcolonial present.
 Sculpture is represented by outstanding examples of portraits in different media, animalier bronzes, and ideal marbles, as well as important modern and contemporary work by such artists as Rachel Whiteread and Yinka Shonibare CBE RA.

 Prints and Drawings